Pervasent/WinUI-Radaee-PDF/README.md

 git pull
 ```

-If you already cloned this repository in the past **without** Git LFS enabled and you are missing `.lib` files, reclone the repository after configuring Git LFS, or contact the maintainer for migration instructions.
+If you already cloned this repository in the past **without** correct nuget dependency added, please re-clone the repository and restore the nuget packages.

 ## Quick Start - Run Demo